Put an end to “I’m not good enough”

 2) When do I bring myself down?
 In what contexts does this occur?

 3) Do I allow my weaknesses to define me?

 When you examine your thinking process, you can begin to recognize the thoughts and beliefs that slow you down.
 Then, you can begin challenging the thoughts that threaten to pull you down.

-If you say to yourself “I’m not skilled enough,” try telling yourself instead, “In the past I have picked up skills quickly” or “I just have to set my mind to to this and I’ll be okay.”
+If you say to yourself “I’m not skilled enough,” try telling yourself instead, “In the past, I have picked up new skills quickly” or “I just have to set my mind to this and I’ll be okay.”